-Regularly grooming your pet will cut down on the excessive pet hair spread about in your home.
+Regularly grooming your furry friend will cut down on the loose dog hair around your home.
 Whether you take your fur-kid to a groomer or do regular brushing sessions on your own, grooming will prevent the hair from getting everywhere.
-We have two dogs with short-hair who love to be brushed with this miracle comb called the SleekEZ Grooming Tool.
+We have two dogs with short hair who love to be brushed with this miracle comb called the SleekEZ Grooming Tool.
 It’s a great deshedding tool.
 It looks a little weird, but it is the only pet hair remover that can address the serious amount of hair on our Shepard.
-We used the furminator for many years, and it was great, but the sleekEZ is much more proficient, and the dogs seem to relax and enjoy it.
+We used the furminator for many years, and it worked, but the sleekEZ is one of the best pet hair removers, and the dogs seem to relax and enjoy it.

-Our other dog refuses to be brushed so it takes some effort to manage all the pet hair.
+Our other dog refuses to be brushed so it takes some effort to manage all the loose pet hair.
 Unless you have some sort of doodle, no matter how much you groom, you will still need to deal with pet hair.
-Here are the tools and tricks we use to stay on top of it.
+Here are the best pet hair removers we use to stay on top of it.

 #2 Change your Filters Regularly

-Pet hair gets sucked into our HVAC systems and can make them work less efficiently.
+Pet fur gets sucked into our HVAC systems and can make them work less efficiently.
 If you have one pet, you should replace your air filters every 60 days.
-If you have more than one pet, you should replace them every 30 days.
+If you have more than one furry friend, you should replace them every 30 days.
 Put it on the calendar.

 #3 Use an Air Purifier

 Air Purifiers cut down on the pet dander and allergens in the air of your home.
 They are not designed to be a pet hair removal tool, but dog and cat hair can end up in the filter.
 Check the manufacturer’s instructions on how often you need to change it.
-We have a Levoit in our bedroom and It makes a serious impact on the air quality in the room.
+We have a Levoit in our bedroom, and It makes a serious impact on the air quality in the room.

 Tile and Hardwood Flooring

-A microfiber dust mop is a great daily pet hair remover.
+A microfiber dust mop is one of the best daily pet hair removers.
 Use it to give your floors a daily sweep and keep down the pet hair.
 We have an eyevac that is basically like a vacuum version of a dust bin.
 We sweep the hair right into it.
 It makes daily clean-ups quick and painless.
 We keep it next to the trash can in the kitchen, so we empty it when we take out the trash.

-Rubber Brooms are the ultimate pet hair remover and they are super affordable.
+Rubber Brooms are one of the ultimate pet hair removers and they are super affordable.
 Brush them along the floor and you will be shocked at how much pet hair the rubber bristles gather.
 Its like a insane hair magnet.
 It takes more effort than using the microfiber broom, so it’s more practical for a weekly cleaning than daily, but it’s a must-have if you really want fur-free floors.

 #5 Dryer Sheet Swiffer Hack

-Swiffer’s are a fantastic pet hair remover, but they can be expensive and wasteful if you manage substantial amounts of pet hair.
+Swiffer’s are a fantastic pet hair removers, but they can be expensive and wasteful if you manage substantial amounts of pet hair.
 A great trick is to upcycle a used dryer sheet with your Swiffer broom to clean floors and baseboards.
 Just attach a used dryer sheet to the back and get Swiffering!

 #6 Get a Primo Vacuum